-Additional issues that CAC Manitoba intends to examine include ratemaking, actuarial assumptions, alternative rate indications, benchmarking, investment performance and forecasts, and funding for Information Technology (IT) and other capital projects.
+Additional issues that CAC Manitoba intends to examine include ratemaking, actuarial assumptions, alternative rate indications, benchmarking, investment performance and forecasts, the vehicles for hire framework, changes to the fleet program, and ongoing developments in MPI's enterprise risk management.

-CAC Manitoba has had discussions with the representatives of other prospective interveners including the Coalition of Manitoba Motorcycle Groups (CMMG) and the Insurance Brokers Association of Manitoba (IBAM) as well as with one potential presenter.
-Potential areas for collaboration have been identified with CMMG.
+CAC Manitoba remains in close contact with the representatives of other prospective interveners including the Coalition of Manitoba Motorcycle Groups (CMMG) and the Taxi Coalition.
 CAC Manitoba intends to continue to work cooperatively with the Board, MPI and all Interveners to maximize hearing effectiveness and efficiency.